Student Employment | Hiring a Student

 - Supervisors should interview at least 2 students per position.
 Be sure to follow-up with those students who applied but were not offered a position.

 - After you have identified the final candidate, report a hire in Handshake, and email the student employment office to process the hiring request and complete any necessary paperwork with the student.

-- Once GSEP Student Employment Office has received the direct hire report, we will determine if the student needs to complete hiring requirements.
+The Student Employment Office will determine if the student needs to complete hiring requirements.
 The student will be invited to complete a New Student Employee Orientation which includes completing the Form I-9, Form W-4, and GSEP Student Employment Policies.
 The GSEP Student Employment Office will communicate directly with the student to complete these requirements and will keep you apprised of the application's status.